minzhang-1/fast-3d-object-detection/index.md

 Table 1 summarizes the quantitative results evaluated on the 3D validation set for "Car".
 Our Average Precision (AP) is very close to the PointRCNN [[11](https://arxiv.org/abs/1812.04244)] which is 2-stage in the Easy mode, and is competitive in Moderate and Hard with the state-of-the-art 1-stage framework 3DSSD [[6](https://arxiv.org/abs/2002.10187)].
-Notably, we can achieve faster training and inference time, which is of vital significance for our real-time senario in order to give an instant feedback of the environment condition in the self-driving application.
+Notably, we can achieve faster training and inference time, which is of vital significance for our real-time scenario in order to give an instant feedback of the environment condition in the self-driving application.
+For example, for a 10Hz autonomous driving system, the distance covered without perception during the inference time is around 30m/s * 0.1s = 3m, which is even longer than a mini car.

 YJ table